Install on Linux

 Create a configuration file with a valid key=value

 list.
-The GRAX app loads configuration values from the environment at time of boot; to use this configuration, the values must be loaded into the execution environment prior to calling the GRAX binary.
+The GRAX Application loads configuration values from the environment at time of boot; to use this configuration, the values must be loaded into the execution environment prior to calling the GRAX binary.
 Normally, this is done via the EnvironmentFile

 argument of a systemd service configuration.
 As a result of using such a tool to load the file into the environment, the name and location of this file is arbitrary.
 We specify a .env